Q: What is Amazon EventBridge?

 Amazon SNS is recommended when you want to build an application that reacts to high throughput or low latency messages published by other applications or microservices (as Amazon SNS provides nearly unlimited throughput), or for applications that need very high fan-out (thousands or millions of endpoints).
 Messages are unstructured and can be in any format.
 Amazon SNS supports forwarding messages to 6 different types of targets, including AWS Lambda, Amazon SQS, HTTP/S endpoints, SMS, Mobile Push, and email.
 Amazon SNS typical latency is under 30 msec.
 A wide range of AWS services send SNS messages by configuring the service to do so (more than 30, including Amazon EC2, Amazon S3, and Amazon RDS).

 Q: Why would I integrate my SaaS application with Amazon EventBridge?

 Amazon EventBridge makes it easy for SaaS vendors to integrate their service into their customers’ event-driven architectures built on AWS.
 Amazon EventBridge makes your product directly accessible to millions of AWS developers, unlocking new use cases.
 It offers a fully auditable, secure, and scalable pathway to send events without the SaaS vendor managing any eventing infrastructure.

 Q: My SaaS company would be a great event source.
 How do I get on-boarded?

-SaaS vendors interested in becoming an Amazon EventBridge partner, should follow self-service instructions at the Amazon EventBridge partner page to begin publishing events to Amazon EventBridge.
+SaaS vendors interested in becoming an Amazon EventBridge partner, should follow self-service instructions at the Amazon EventBridge integrations page to begin publishing events to Amazon EventBridge.

-Q: How much effort will be required for a SaaS Partner to integrate with Amazon EventBridge?
+Q: How much effort will be required for a SaaS Vendor to integrate with Amazon EventBridge?

 Q: Which SaaS Integrations are supported?